 Back in the good old days, Google would pair up with decent phone manufacturers and release two affordable Nexus devices every year, complete with their latest Android.
-These devices were meant to set a benchmark of an Android experience, and they certainly did a fantastic job.
+These devices were meant to set a benchmark of Android experience, and they certainly did a fantastic job.
 Cut to 2016, and Google suddenly scrapped the Nexus project and released two Pixel devices, all by themselves.
 Here’s how to get Google Pixel experience on your Android device.

 Apart from the fantastic hardware, Google also made sure that the Pixels looked and felt completely different, even from Nexus devices.
 Right from the boot animation, the navbar buttons, a different launcher to a completely new AI assistant, the Pixel features seemed exclusive.
 Despite the allure, Pixel’s pricing is almost inhibitory for most prospective buyers.
 However, you could still get Google Pixel experience and features on any Android device by following the tips and mods given below.